graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 Document overview
 ~~~~~~~~~~~~~~~~~

-* This document starts with :any:`a tutorial overview <tutorial>` of TensorFlow
+* This document starts with :ref:`a tutorial overview <tutorial>` of TensorFlow
   for the IPU.
 This describes how to execute a graph on an IPU, how to select
   the IPU hardware to run on, and a simple approach to using multiple IPUs.
-* The next section provides information about :any:`selecting specific IPU
+* The next section provides information about :ref:`selecting specific IPU
   <device_selection>` hardware and configuring the code to run on it.
 * The following sections provide information on various methods related to
   training a model on the IPU.